 - For enquirers, the data is stored for a period of one year and then disposed of if there is no follow up.

 Where do we store it, and with whom do we share it?

-We store all data ion the hard drive of our computer at the Applegreen office in Biddenden, Kent.
+We store all data on the hard drive of our computer at the Applegreen office in Great Chart, Kent.
 We back up to external hard drive, external hard drive located in the same office.
 No data goes any further than this, with the following exceptions: